 Two seasons of success in Seville saw the Chilean courted again, and in 1992 Real Madrid came calling for his services.

-Tireless and tigerish in his work-rate and clinical around goal, he scored 37 goals during his debut season in an emphatic demonstration of his talents, becoming a cult figure amongst the Madridistas in the process.
+Tireless and tigerish in his work rate and clinical around goal, he scored 37 goals during his debut season in an emphatic demonstration of his talents, becoming a cult figure amongst the Madridistas.

 His second season proved less successful, but the controversial capture of Michael Laudrup from Barcelona provided Real with the potent partnership needed to reestablish Spanish supremacy.